-How to become a British Swimming Open Water official
+How to become a British Swimming Open Water Technical Official

 Once you have completed the theory training, you will be sent a log book to record your practical experience.
 During your training, you will be expected to work alongside qualified officials in the areas listed in the log book.
 Once you have been deemed as competent in all of these areas you will be qualified to act as an Open Water timekeeper, chief timekeeper, turn judge, finish judge, chief finish judge, clerk of course, starter or recorder.

 How to become a British Swimming Open Water Referee

-Firstly, you must be an Open Water official level 2 as outlined above with experience in all of the roles, particularly chief judge, course officer and assistant referee.
+Firstly, you must be an Open Water Technical Official as outlined above with experience in all of the roles.
 You will need also need to have an understanding of the other event roles such as safety officer and course officer.

-Once you have gained enough experience, and your mentor believes you are ready, you can apply to register as an Open Water Referee candidate, this will be done at the beginning of the season and you and your mentor will decide what extra experience you need in the coming season and, where possible, you will be given priority to be appointed for the roles you need at events around the country.
+Once you have gained enough experience, you can apply to register as an Open Water Referee candidate - this should be done at the beginning of the season and you and your mentor will decide what extra experience you need in the coming season.
+Where possible, you will be given priority to be appointed for the roles you need at events around the country.

-Once you have achieved a pass in the referee written examination, you will be assessed as you referee two separate events during the next season.
-These practical assessments must be at different locations and one must be outside your own region.
+Once you have achieved a pass in the referee written examination, you will undergo a practical assessment at an agreed event.
 You will be expected to cover the full range of referee duties and will be assessed on how you perform and how you respond to practical situations.
-Some of these situations will be live as they occur at the events and some will be posed by the assessor as theoretical questions.
+Some of these situations will be live as they occur at the events and some will be posed by the assessors as theoretical questions.
 If you are unsuccessful at the first assessment, then a second one may be arranged.